demisto/xml-roundtrip-validator/README.md

 # xml-roundtrip-validator

+This is a fork of `github.com/mattermost/xml-roundtrip-validator` In order to support go 1.14- where errors.As is not supported

-The Go module `github.com/mattermost/xml-roundtrip-validator` implements mitigations for multiple security issues in Go's `encoding/xml`.
+The Go module `github.com/demisto/xml-roundtrip-validator` implements mitigations for multiple security issues in Go's `encoding/xml`.
 Applications that use `encoding/xml` for security-critical operations, such as XML signature validation and SAML, may use the `Validate` and `ValidateAll` functions to avoid impact from malicious XML inputs.

 ## Usage